Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

 \textbf{(miii)} $D$ is the Levi-Civita connection of $ \slg ,$

 \textbf{(miv)} $M$ is an oriented by the volume element $\tau_{ \sslg }\in\sec {\displaystyle\bigwedge\nolimits^{4}} T^{\ast}M$ and the symbol $\uparrow$ means that $M$ is also time oriented.

-\textit{GRT} supposes that particles and fields are some special configurations\footnote{Particles and fields are to be interpreted in future developments of our theory \ respectively as different kinds of defects and distortions of the Lorentz vacuum.} on the manifold $M$.
+\textit{GRT} supposes that particles and fields are some special configurations on the manifold $M$.
 Particles are described by \ triples $\langle(m,q),S,\sigma\rangle$ where $m$ ($0\leq m<\infty$) is the particle mass, $q$ ($-\infty<q<\infty$) is a parameter called the electric charge, $S$ is the particle's spin\footnote{For details of how to characterize the particle's spin in the Clifford bundle formalism see e.g., \cite{rvqp2003}.}, and $\sigma$ is a regular curve called the world line of the particle.

 If $m>0$ \ the particle is called a \textit{bradyon} and in this case $\sigma$ is a \textit{timelike} curve pointing into the future.

 If $m=0$ the particle is said to be a luxon and in this case $\sigma$ is a \textit{lightlike} curve.